AidinAz/course-description-similarity/README.md

 # Course Description Comparator

-A Python toolkit for comparing course descriptions using two complementary approaches: a fast statistical NLP scorer (`CourseDescriptionComparer`) and an LLM-based qualitative analyser (`CourseLLMComparer`).
+A Python toolkit for comparing course descriptions using two complementary approaches: a fast statistical NLP scorer (`CourseStatisticalComparer`) and an LLM-based qualitative analyser (`CourseLLMComparer`).

 ---

 ## How It Works

-### Statistical Comparer (`CourseDescriptionComparer.py`)
+### Statistical Comparer (`CourseStatisticalComparer.py`)

 Runs three independent NLP analyses and blends them into one composite score: